ae9is/subtitle-chan/README.md

 __*Update: You might not need this project anymore.
-Chrome now supports live captions, the settings are at: chrome://settings/captions*__
+Chrome now supports live captions, the settings are at: [chrome://settings/captions](chrome://settings/captions).
+You may also use the browser extension [Subtitle Anything](https://github.com/ae9is/subtitle-anything).
+This project still helps if you need to green screen your subtitles.__

 # subtitle-chan